rossant/galry/docs/manual.md

 High-level interface
 --------------------

-This interface is not done yet. *It is currently not the highest priority*.

-The long-term goal is to have an interface highly similar to the one offered by matplotlib.
-One should be able to replace `import matplotlib.pyplot as plt` by `import galry.plot as plt` in order to use Galry instead of matplotlib to plot a figure.
-At first, only the most common commands will be available, like `figure`, `plot`, `imshow`, etc.
+This interface is similar to the one offered by matplotlib.
+Only a very small portion of matplotlib's features are currently implemented, but it's fine since Galry focuses on interactive visualization and not publication-ready figure plotting.

 A GL backend for matplotlib might also be an idea, but the current internal architecture of matplotlib is not adapted for high-performance interactive rendering for now.

 Low-level interface